NY homeowner guide

 Buying a House With a Septic System in New York

-New York septic buyer risk is rarely just about the inspection.
-Appendix 75-A creates a real statewide baseline, but the county health file, any specific waiver, and the quality of the design paperwork often decide whether the deal is routine or risky.
+A New York septic home purchase is a file-check problem before it is an inspection problem.
+Appendix 75-A creates a real statewide baseline, but the county health file, any specific waiver, and the quality of the design paperwork usually decide whether the deal is routine or risky.

 State-specific guide New York State Department of Health design_flow